antmicro/topwrap/docs/source/description_files.md

         - B
 ```

 The previous example can be used with any IP.
-However, in order to benefit from connecting entire interfaces simultaneously, the ports must belong to a named interface like in this example:
+However, in order to benefit from connecting entire interfaces simultaneously, the ports must belong to a named interface as in this example:

 ```yaml
 #file: axis_width_converter.yaml